FT-Labs/pdwm/README.md

 ## IMPORTANT!!
 READ BELOW
 Make sure to use my dotfiles, all of the **scripts** and path variables need to be set correctly for full functionality.
  - https://github.com/PhyTech-R0/dotfiles
-**Click on 'Keys' button on top left in status bar to check out keybindings.**

 ### I am currently maintaning this for arch linux only, therefore arch users can follow the below instructions to install everything easily: